mexus/pastebin/README.md

 like `/file.txt`.
 The service will reply with a link that contains ID of the paste.
 That address should be used later to manipulate the paste.

-To specify an expiry date add a query parameter `expires` to your `POST` request with value of a desired expiration date (UTC) in the form of a unix timestamp, like the following: `?expires=1546300800` for the 1st of January, 2019 (UTC).
+To specify an expiry date add a query parameter `expires` to your `POST` (`PUT`) request with value of a desired expiration date (UTC) in the form of a unix timestamp, like the following: `?expires=1546300800` for the 1st of January, 2019 (UTC).
 If you don't specify the date it will be set to the server's defaults (default expiration time is passed as a command line argument to the service application).
-In order to make a paste to be stored without a time limit you have to pass a special value `never`, like the following: `?expires=never`.
+In order to make a paste to be stored without a time limit you have to pass a special value `never`, like the following:
+`?expires=never`.

 To download data send a `GET` request to `/id`, where `id` is a paste ID obtained on the previous step.
-Actually you don't have to specifically obtain an ID, just use the returned link as it is.
+Actually it's not like you don't have to specifically obtain an ID, just use the returned link from the `POST` (`PUT`) as it is.
 If the paste has information about its file name the service will redirect the request to `/id/file-name` so you'll be able to save the file under the correct name.
+By the way, if you want to take advantage of this feature while using `wget` pass `--content-disposition` flag to your command.

-You can optionally provide a desired file name like `/id/file-name`.
+You can also optionally provide a desired file name like `/id/file-name` to your `GET` request.

 To delete a paste send a `DELETE` request to `/id`, and the paste will be deleted (if it exists obviously).